Blackburn Rovers W.F.C.

-FC Blackburn Ladies Football Club are an English women's football club affiliated with Blackburn Rovers.
-In 2006, they won the second tier FA Women's Premier League Northern Division and were promoted to the FA Women's Premier League National Division, where they played until relegation in the 2010–11 season.
-In 2018–19, they won promotion to second highest level league of English football.
+Blackburn Rovers Women Football Club is a women's football club based in Blackburn, Lancashire, England, that competes in the FA Women's National League Division One North, the fourth tier of English women's football.
+The club spent five seasons in the FA Women's Premier League National Division, the highest level of the women's game in England prior to the formation of the Women's Super League in 2011, from 2006 until their relegation at the end of the 2010–11 season.
+They declined to submit an application to become an inaugural member of the Women's Super League due to their reluctance to split the team from the men's.
+They have been affiliated with Blackburn Rovers as the women's division since their formation in 1991.

+It was announced on 20 May 2025, after finishing tenth in the 2024–25 Women's Championship, one spot away from relegation to the FA Women's National League, that Blackburn had withdrawn from the Women's Championship, because the club owner was unwilling to meet the league's requirements on facilities, player welfare and staffing.
+On 4 June 2025, the club announced that The FA had decided that Blackburn would play in the FA Women’s National League Division One North for the 2025–26 season, dropping from the second to the fourth tier of English football.

 History

 Early days

 The ladies' club was formed in 1991 as part of Blackburn Rovers' community programme, and reached the Northern Combination Women's Football League in 1998.
 After a few years in mid-table, the club began to take off in 2002.
 They moved into their parent club's lavish training facility at Brockhall Village, England youth striker Katie Anderton arrived from Tranmere Rovers and manager Marek Walsh demoted himself in favour of 25-year-old coaching prodigy Andy McNally.
 In 2003–04 Rovers won the Northern Combination by winning every match, and also added the Lancashire County Cup.
 The following season they finished a creditable third in the Premier League Northern Division.

 Prior to the 2005–06 campaign, Rovers signed England Under-21 players Kay Hawke from Curzon Ashton and Lynda Shepherd from Stockport County.
 The club then won the league by finishing undefeated, with a record 20 wins from 22 games.
 McNally won FA Manager of the Year award, the first person from outside the top-flight to do so, while during the season Lynda Shepherd was called into a training camp with the senior England squad.